vivek-vishwanath/xv6/README.md

   atomic persistent filesystem operations in xv6 (and associated video).

 NOTE: You will have to modify mkfs (`tools/mkfs.c`) to support your new filesystem inode layout.
-You should modify it to default all files as being owned by root and having both the read and write permission bits set.
+You should modify it to default all files to being owned by root and having both the read and write permission bits set.

+Your filesystem will persist across reboots to xv6.
+If you need to recreate your initial filesystem, you can perform a clean build or remove the disk image `user/fs.img` located within your build directory.